wille/haprovider/README.md

 - **Rate Limit Handling**: Detects rate limits and retries once the provider is available again
 - **Connection Optimization**: Upstream keepalive/http2 connection pooling
 - **Health Checks**: Automatic health monitoring of all configured providers

+### *What haprovider doesn't do right now*

+- Response caching
+- Transaction broadcasts to multiple nodes
+- Fetching transactions from any node that has the transaction in the mempool
+- Cross checking account balances

 ## Installation